kaitlyn-gaston/threejs/README.md

 My experience learning ThreeJS via ThreeJS Journey and other sources.
+I'm most interested in shaders.